BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 ## Step 0.
 Getting Ready - Editing the pom.xml
-* Open the `pom.xml` file with a good text editor such as Notepad++, UltraEdit, SublimeText, VS Code, Atom, TextMate.
+* Open the `pom.xml` file with a good text editor such as Notepad++, UltraEdit, SublimeText, VS Code, Atom, TextMate, or your fav IDE.

 The first few lines should look like this: